-served in tissues grown on hard gels.
-While not displaying a C_2 and C_3 compartments, the colony still possesses an outer compartment similar to C_1 and extending all the way to the edge.
-On hard gels, only the first outer layer of cells is decorated with the leading cells phenotype (see Fig. 15).
-Furthermore, we find that large scale roughness (see Appendix D4) is more important on hard gels compared to glass, where roughness emerges mostly from small deviations from the average shape (Fig. 3f).
-This is consistent with frequent and fast changes of neighborhood in the C_3 compartment on the glass (see Fig. 15).
-On gels, on the contrary, large deviations from the average circular shape have the time to develop since the restructuring of the very edge is slower.
+A different internal structure of the colony has been observed in tissues grown on hard gels.
+While not displaying the C_2 and C_3 compartments, the colony still possesses an outer compartment similar to C_1 and extending all the way to the edge.
+On hard gels, only the first outer layer of cells is decorated with the leading cell phenotype (see Fig. 15).
+Furthermore, we find that large-scale roughness (see Appendix D 4) is more important on hard gels compared to glass, where roughness emerges mostly from small deviations from the average shape [Fig. 3(f)].
+This case is consistent with frequent and fast changes of the neighborhood in the C_3 compartment on glass.
+On gels, on the contrary, large deviations from the average circular shape have time to develop since the restructuring of the very edge is slower.

-The key new feature in tissues grown on hard gels is the new compartment denoted as H_P (Figs. 3a,d,e), in which cell proliferation is inhibited (Fig. 3d,e) but the locomotion is still ongoing (see Fig. 12).
-Surprisingly, the cell density in H_P is significantly higher than in the already discussed, fully arrested H{PL} homeostatic state (Figs. 1c and 3b).
+The key new feature in tissues grown on hard gels is the new compartment denoted as H_P [Figs. 3(a) and 3(c)-(e)], in which cell proliferation is inhibited [Figs. 3(c)-3(e)] but the locomotion is still ongoing (see Fig. 12).
+Surprisingly, the cell density in H_P is significantly higher than in the already-discussed, fully arrested H{PL} homeostatic state [Figs. 1(c) and 3(b)].
 This result is unexpected given the usually reported inverse relation between tissue density and average cell velocity [59].
-Note also that the H_P compartment can also be seen in the actin signal as shown in Fig. 3e.
+Note that the H_P compartment can also be seen in the actin signal as shown in Figs. 3(c) and 3(e).
 Furthermore, since H{PL} and H_P display statistically equivalent topologies, this result shows that there could be a more complex relation between tissue structure and motility than previously reported (see Fig. 10).

-To further investigate the origin of this highly cooperative state, we use DPD simulations and show that similar behavior appears if a surplus active pressure is generated at the outer edge of H{PL} (Fig. 3b).
-We rationalize this surplus active pressure by the higher speed of cells on soft substrates than on stiff ones (see [60] and references therein).
-Hence, we change the activity of the cells and increase the parameter Γ , which is the amplitude of the force produced by all cells with respect to the direction of the velocity vector, and the value of this parameters is constant across the whole tissue.
-Its amplitude for the gels is thus set to 1.5 s.u., compared to glass, where it has been chosen as $\Gamma = 0.5$ s.u.
+To further investigate the origin of this highly cooperative state, we use DPD simulations and show that similar behavior appears if a surplus active pressure is generated at the outer edge of H{PL} [Fig. 3(b)].
+We rationalize this surplus active pressure by the higher speed of cells on soft substrates than on stiff ones (see Ref.
+[60] and references therein).
+Hence, we change the activity of the cells and increase the parameter Γ , which is the amplitude of the force produced by all cells with respect to the direction of the velocity vector; the value of this parameter is constant across the whole tissue.
+Its amplitude for the gels is thus set to $\Gamma = 2.0$ s.u., compared to glass, where it has been chosen as $\Gamma = 0.5$ s.u.
 Indeed, this higher pressure, given its definition, increases the cell speed.
-This sole difference is sufficient to produce the non-monotonic density profile characteristic for hard gels.
+This sole difference is sufficient to produce the nonmonotonic density profile characteristic of hard gels.
 The density overshoot in the H_P compartment therefore comes from the competition between activity and friction at the substrate interface.
 Consequently, the colonies on gels grow somewhat faster than on glass, which indeed seems to be the case even in experiments.